Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 -  They are in the Netherlands and they have a house.
 -  You (plural) are smart, and you have good ideas.
 -  She is a teacher, and she has a big family.

+**Wrap-up**
+-   Review aloud: Repeat the conjugations of zijn and hebben.
+-   Practice sentences: Try forming 3 new sentences using these verbs.
+-   Reflect on what you learned: What was easy?
+What was challenging?